-Sometimes actual response differs from the AEMO directions (whether for load shedding or to non-scheduled generators or loads) dispatch orders.
+Sometimes actual response differs from the AEMO directions or dispatch orders .
 Once settlement data is available, AEMO may revisit the estimated response if it is found likely it may differ from the directions.
 In that case, the adjustment will be calculated similar to the DSP price response discussed above.
 Note: as this will happen weeks after the event, it will only be relevant for assessing forecast accuracy, and will not be used to reassess actual demand for purpose of the RRO.